ganghee/UX_Design_for_Developers/README.md

 \
 \
 []()
-## 🌼 What are UX Design Principle?
+## 🌼 What Are UX Design Principles?

 #### ✅ Anyone Can Be a User Experience (UX) Professional
 This guide is for anyone who designs software products as part of their work.
 You may be a full-time designer, a UX professional or someone who has to make decisions about UX in your organization's products.
 Regardless of your role, the principles in this guide will improve your products, help you to serve your users' needs better, and make your customers more likely to return to you.